 Explore the benefits of membership.

-The Museum Shop features locally made goods, fair trade products, local history books and postcard gifts.
+The shop features locally made goods, fair trade products, local history books and postcard gifts.
 In addition, it carries items related to our current special exhibitions.